mateuszr/jena-reasoning/README.md

 # jena-reasoning

-Reasoning with Apache Jena and rules
+Reasoning with Apache Jena and rules and using SHACL (Shapes Constraint Language) to validate resulting RDF graph.

 Run: